CACFP Administrative Manual Section 16.2

 • Yogurt contains no more than 23 g of sugar per 6 oz.

-All other food items must be included in the USDA Food Buying Guide, the USDA Crediting Handbook for the CACFP, or have a CN label or PFS on file which shows that the contribution to the meal pattern was correct, i.e., meat/meat alternates or combination foods.
+All other food items must be included in the USDA Food Buying Guide (FBG), or have a Child Nutrition (CN) Label or product formulation statement (PFS) on file which shows that the contribution to the meal pattern was correct.
+Note: Most processed meat/meat alternates and commercially-prepared combination foods are not included in the USDA FBG and require a CN Label or a PFS to be served as part of reimbursable meals and snacks.

 Additional Meal-related Documentation